Transparency

 For most expats, the first priority is a current account, called a Girokonto.
 This is the account you use for salary, rent, insurance, utilities, subscriptions, direct debits, and everyday spending.

-Over time, you may need other financial products too, such as a savings account, blocked account, business account, credit card, or broker account.
-The right setup depends on your residence status, documents, income, language needs, and whether you are a student, employee, freelancer, or long-term resident.
+Over time, you may need other financial products too, such as a savings account, blocked account, business account, credit card, broker account, or joint account.
+The right setup depends on your residence status, documents, income, language needs, and whether you are a student, employee, freelancer, couple, or long-term resident.

 Types of Bank Accounts in Germany

 Germany has several types of bank accounts.
-Some are used for everyday payments, while others are designed for saving, visa proof, business income, investing, or credit access.
+Some are used for everyday payments, while others are designed for saving, visa proof, business income, investing, shared household expenses, or credit access.

 Account type German term Best for Usually needed by expats?